backdrop-contrib/views_bulk_operations/README.txt

 The "Bulk operations" views field is available in Views for all entity base tables, since VBO relies on entities directly and no longer has its own "object" abstraction.
-The Entity API module is strongly recommended.
-If it is installed, VBO uses its entity access and entity delete functionality.

 There is Drush integration available, allowing you to run an action against the resultset of any View that has the VBO field in its master display.